Appliance Tips to Save Energy

-- Rely on the moisture sensor setting to keep your from running the dryer for too long.
+- Rely on the moisture sensor setting to keep yours from running the dryer for too long.
 Make sure the dryer has a full load.

 - Be careful to give your dryer some space instead of pressing it against the wall.
 This gives the exhaust vent a little room and prevents tears and buildup of lint.
 We offer dryer repair services that can do this for you.

 - Front-loading models save 70% on water!
 Make the switch as soon as possible.

 - If you can, use cold water to save on heating expenses.

 - It takes as much power to run a half load as a full load, so wait until you have a full load to run the washer.

 - Get clothes dry faster by choosing a faster spin cycle.

 Not only do front loading washer save energy but we get very few call for washer repairs on front loading washers.